We take very seriously our obligations under data protection legislation. To find out more about this please read our Privacy Notice

 Data may also be used for research purposes.

 Supported Progression, Sutton Trust and STEP (Space to Explore Potential) are programs run by Access & Engagement at Durham University.
+Please also find Insight2Uni code of conduct.

 For students and guardians of our schemes, the consent forms can be found below: